-Driving the Burr Trail
+Travel Utah’s Beautiful Backcountry Along the Burr Trail

-John Atlantic Burr was born in 1846 aboard the SS Brooklyn somewhere in the Atlantic Ocean.
-He and his family lived in Salt Lake City, then later moved south and established the town of Burrville, Utah, in 1876.
-John Burr soon developed a trail to move cattle back and forth between winter and summer ranges and to market.
-This cattle trail through the rough, nearly impassable country around the Waterpocket Fold, Burr Canyon, and Muley Twist Canyon came to be known as the Burr Trail.
+John Burr grew up to be a cattle rancher in the rugged backcountry of Utah.
+Living in such a desolate area, he needed to develop a route to move his cattle between winter and summer ranges, as well as to market.
+This cattle trail through the rough, nearly impassible country around the Waterpocket Fold, Burr Canyon, and Muley Twist Canyon came to be known as the Burr Trail.